 Le St Ju, St Julien de Lampon (4 km) The local watering hole is a friendly, noisy, fun bar when the village is en fete and at other times too.
 It offers live music on Fri nights in summer on the terrace by the church.
 Pizzas are on offer (lunch and evening).
 T 05 53 29 70 13

-Le Roi Carotte, St Julien de Lampon (4.5 km) Ever-friendly patron M. Garrigue (speaks English) looks after tables in this popular and well-patronised restaurant based in a converted barn that was part of his grandfather’s farm.
-The food is good local fare, the atmosphere relaxed and children are welcomed.
+Le Roi Carotte, St Julien de Lampon (4.5 km) A new team is on deck at this popular and well-patronised restaurant based in a large, converted barn.
+The food is local fare, the atmosphere relaxed and children are welcomed.
 In summer, dine on the terrace overlooking the potager and fields.
 Booking recommended, closed from Nov to end March.
 Menus from 20E, a good wine list and OK house wines.
 T 05 53 29 82 33; closed on Tuesdays. www.leroicarotte.com

 Hotel Restaurant Le Rouffillac, Rouffillac (4.5 km) Across the bridge from St Julien, this traditional hotel is now under the management of the very successful Relais du Paysan at Carlux and offers similar food.
 T 05 53 29 70 24 www.hotelrouffillhacdordogne.com